Loren Phillips

 Artist: Loren Phillips (b.1942)

-The Owl, or Mongwu, is the leader of the warrior katsinam and brings the whippers to the summer dances to discipline the clowns with for their un-Hopi-like behavior.
+The Owl, or Mongwu, is the leader of the warrior katsinam and brings the whips to the summer dances to discipline the clowns for their un-Hopi-like behavior.
 Standing at the edge of the dance circle while the clowns perform, Mongwu glaringly disapproves of their actions.
-Near the end of their performance, a parliament of mongwu swoop in and metaphorically beat the clowns with the whips, drench them with water and leave them in a heap on the plaza.
+Near the end of their performance, a parliament of mongwu swoop in and metaphorically beat the clowns with whips, drench them with water and leave them in a heap on the plaza.
 Mongwu are considered sorcerers.

 Owl - Mongwu